kracauer/kracauer.github.io/_posts/2019-05-07-Webscraping.md

 </code></pre></div></div>

 Finally we add the prefix `www.perseus.tufts.edu/hopper/dl` to all our links and save the list in a common document.

 ### 4. Downloading the data

+With the wget and the commands given above we can now automated download all desired issues of "The Daily Dispatch".